-The Board of Directors comprises three executive directors and three non-executive directors chosen for their achievements, business acumen and skills.
+The Board of Directors is comprised of three executive directors and four non-executive directors chosen for their achievements, business acumen and skills.

-The Board considers J M Judin, D Piaray and R Kinross to be independent non-executive directors as defined in King III and the Companies Act.
+The Board considers J M Judin, D Piaray, R Kinross and F J Davidson to be independent non-executive directors as defined in King III and the Companies Act.